-Kenneth C. Bailey Philosophy Scholarship - A merit scholarship awarded annually to an upperclass student majoring or minoring in philosophy.
-Established in 1985 by Dr. Kenneth D. and Mrs. Linda (Bailey) Holmen, in honor of Dr. Bailey's twentieth anniversary as member of the Augsburg College faculty.
+Kenneth C. Bailey Philosophy Scholarship\ - A merit scholarship awarded annually to an upper class student majoring or minoring in philosophy.
+Established in 1985 by Dr. Kenneth D. and Mrs. Linda (Bailey) Holmen, in honor of Dr. Bailey's 20th anniversary as a member of the Augsburg College faculty.